MiaoDX/hand_in_homework/Computer_Graphics/Project/presentation/presentation.md

 ***
 ## Faster rcnn

+. . .

-The official demo need the [rbgirshick/py-faster-rcnn with caffe support](https://github.com/rbgirshick/py-faster-rcnn), which can be not so easy to use.
+The (unrealcv) official demo need the [rbgirshick/py-faster-rcnn with caffe support](https://github.com/rbgirshick/py-faster-rcnn), which can be not so easy to set up and I personally like tensorflow since it's easy to use and better communities by far.

+. . .

-I integrate/test two tensorflow implements, and all instructions can be found at [my write-ups](this is a website page).
+I integrate/test one of the tensorflow implements, [smallcorgi/Faster-RCNN_TF](https://github.com/smallcorgi/Faster-RCNN_TF), and all instructions can be found at [my write-ups](this is a website page).

 ***